-- Heywood / Pilsworth (Bury and Rochdale) (see Policy JP Allocation 1.1 • 'Heywood / Pilsworth (Northern Gateway)'); and - Simister and Bowlee (Bury and Rochdale) (see Policy JP Allocation 1.2 'Simister and Bowlee (Northern Gateway)') - 11.13 (AMCB1)The Northern Gateway straddles the districts of Bury and Rochdale and is positioned at a strategically important intersection around the M60, M62 and M66 motorways.
+- Heywood / Pilsworth (Bury and Rochdale) (see Policy JP Allocation 1.1 'Heywood / Pilsworth (Northern Gateway)'); and - Simister and Bowlee (Bury and Rochdale) (see Policy JP Allocation 1.2 'Simister and Bowlee (Northern Gateway)') - and is positioned at a strategically important intersection around the M60, M62 and M66 motorways.
 As such, it represents a highly accessible opportunity for growth in Greater Manchester with wider benefits on a regional and national level.
 The central theme of the spatial strategy for the joint plan is to deliver inclusive growth across the city region complemented by a key aim to boost the competitiveness of the northern parts of Greater Manchester.
 The Northern Gateway is one of the key growth locations that will help to deliver these fundamental objectives.

-- 11.14 This strategic allocation will enable the delivery of a large, nationallysignificant employment opportunity to attract high quality business and investment, with a complementary housing offer on the M62 corridor, where there is strong evidence of market demand. - 11.15 The allocation at Heywood/Pilsworth provides an opportunity for a substantial and high-quality employment-led development.
-The scale and location of this allocation will help to rebalance the Greater Manchester economy, ensure the joint plan plays its part in driving growth within the north of England and enable Greater Manchester to be competitive both nationally and internationally. - 11.16 This will be supported by new communities as part of the Heywood/Pilsworth allocation as well as at Simister/Bowlee which have transformational potential in enabling new housing, community facilities and new transport infrastructure to come forward in what is currently an area with significant pockets of high deprivation, low skills and worklessness. - 11.17 To be successful and sustainable, the employment and housing opportunities need to be accessible by a range of transport modes and be linked directly to existing and new communities in the surrounding area via new recreational routes and corridors of green infrastructure which in turn provide an attractive setting for development.
+- 11.14 This strategic allocation will enable the delivery of a large, nationally-significant employment opportunity to attract high quality business and investment, with a complementary housing offer on the M62 corridor, where there is strong evidence of market demand. - 11.15 The allocation at Heywood/Pilsworth provides an opportunity for a substantial and high-quality employment-led development.
+The scale and location of this allocation will help to rebalance the Greater Manchester economy, ensure the joint plan plays its part in driving growth within the north of England and enable Greater Manchester to be competitive both nationally and internationally. - 11.16 This will be supported by new communities as part of the Heywood/Pilsworth allocation as well as at Simister/Bowlee which have transformational potential in enabling new housing, community facilities and new transport infrastructure to come forward in what is currently an area with significant pockets of high deprivation, low skills and worklessness. - opportunities need to be accessible by a range of transport modes and be linked directly to existing and new communities in the surrounding area via new recreational routes and corridors of green infrastructure which in turn provide an attractive setting for development.
 Outside of the motorway network, much of the area proposed for development is currently served by an inadequate transport network and this will require substantial investment to improve connectivity, potentially including investment in rapid transit.
 The prospective residents will require new community facilities and these will be provided in accessible locations within walking distance of homes. - 11.18 The opportunities at Heywood/Pilsworth and Simister/Bowlee will need to incorporate extensive supporting infrastructure.
 The full delivery of the allocation at Heywood/Pilsworth is likely to extend beyond the plan period.